 Jesus Ferreira is part of the new breed of number 10s that can do a lot more than just create.
 He can fit seamlessly into any high-pressing side, which makes him an extremely valuable asset in the modern game.

 — Major League Soccer (@MLS) February 7, 2020

-In fact his versatility and work rate is reminiscent of the English legends.
-Although Jesus Ferreira is not blessed with exceptional pace or strength, his mentality to keep going and his grit make him truly special.
+In fact, his versatility and work rate is reminiscent of the English legends.
+Although Jesus Ferreira is not blessed with exceptional pace or strength, his mentality to keep going and his grit makes him truly special.